fintanr/gspread-events/README.md

 # GSpread Events

-Read Events from a Google Spreadsheet and generate a markdown file.
+Read Events from a Google Spreadsheet and generate a yaml file.

 You need to have a google apps account setup which has access to the spreadsheet you are writing too, and the spreadsheet itself needs